 Malik Zaire – I was able to get Zaire at 150/1 odds last week.
 My recommendation to everyone would be to get some sort of action at that if possible.
 If he goes to Florida, I think they become the SEC East favorite.
 This is one of the most talented football players in the Nation, with enormous statistical upside given how well he runs.
 The three teams he is considering: Wisconsin, Texas, and Florida would all be considerable CFB playoff threats with Zaire.

 Mark Walton – The draw is obvious here… We know Walton is uber-talented, will have a seasoned offensive line in front of him, and plays for Mark Richt a guy that was responsible for Chubb, Gurley, Crowell, and Moreno.
-With a first year starter at QB, Richt will likely lean heavily on his Sophomore RB.
+With a first year starter at QB, Richt will likely lean heavily on his junior RB.